 Our business and healthcare law firm features one-stop shopping for physicians, medical practices and other healthcare businesses.
 We have the resources and training to efficiently serve the very unique legal needs of healthcare providers in a customized, responsive way.
 Our firm’s lawyers provide customized compliance programs, general counsel services for staffing and operational issues, contract negotiation and drafting expertise, and experienced medical audit representation.
 We provide similar business counsel and services for non-healthcare business and professionals.

-We not just business counsel, however.
+We are not just business counsel, however.
 Our lawyers are seasoned advocates with substantial experience representing our clients in federal and state trial and appellate courts, administrative proceedings, arbitration and mediation.
 We represent and protect clients in breach of contract and business litigation, employment litigation, complex civil disputes, reimbursement disputes and other unique issues involving healthcare providers, and where our clients have legal claims for a financial recovery.

 Our offices are located in Enterprise Mill in the Medical District of Augusta, Georgia and in the Four Seasons building in Midtown Atlanta.
-We typically serve clients in Georgia and South clients, but often represent clients throughout the United States.
+We typically serve clients in Georgia and South Carolina, but often represent clients throughout the United States.

 What We Do